krlwlfrt/bibliographie/README.md

 # Get it running #
 ## Config file ##

-All you need is a yet existant aigaion2 database and a config file named 'config.php' that you put in the root of this app.
+All you need is a yet existent aigaion2 database and a config file named 'config.php' that you put in the root of this app.
 The file should look something like that:

 ```php